Skip to content

 £60,000 Prize Money (fully funded)

-• Model: Call for Proposals and Prototypes → Shortlist of 6 → Production Phase → Final Judging → One Winner.
+• Model: Call for Inventions → Shortlist of 6 → Production/Scaling Phase → Final Judging → One Winner.

 The Process:

-1. Step 1: We select 6 finalists based on the potential of their concept.
+1. Step 1: We select 6 finalists based on the potential of their invention.

-2. Step 2: Each finalist receives a £5,000 production grant immediately.
-They use this funding to make the end product or functional prototype over a set period.
+2. Step 2: Each finalist receives a grant of approximately £5,000 immediately (depending on specific needs).
+They use this funding to raise the ambition of their product further before the final selection.

-3. Step 3: The final winner is judged on the finished product and awarded £30,000.
+3. Step 3: The final winner is judged on the finished product and process — and awarded £30,000.

 The Prize:

-• Medals & Trophy: All finalists receive a "British Cræft" medal; the overall winner receives a further accolade (TBD) to scale and commercialise their project.
+• Medals & Trophy: All finalists receive a "British Cræft" medal.

-• Profiles: All shortlisted finalists are profiled by Nation of Artisans through high-quality editorial, film, and an exhibition.
+• Profiles: All shortlisted finalists are to be launched into the world by Nation of Artisans through film, editorial, and an exhibition.

 £60,000 is fixed.
 If you are a patron or sponsor who might be interested in helping to raise the scale and ambition of the project, please do get in touch.